-Here are two central, highly-rated accommodation options for staying in the Lake District:
+Here are central, highly-rated accommodation options for staying in the Lake District:

-- Ambleside Lake House (Lake Rd, Waterhead Bay, Ambleside)): This lovely lakehouse gives you beautiful views from your window, a 10-minute walk to the nearby village, and includes breakfast, wifi and parking.
+- Ambleside Lake House (Ambleside): This lovely lakehouse gives you beautiful views from your window, a 10-minute walk to the nearby village, and includes breakfast, wifi and parking.
 Its location just south of Grasmere is a great location to explore the surrounding villages and hikes.

-- Langdale Hotel & Spa (Langdale Estate, Ambleside): This gorgeous hotel and spa is nestled among beautiful gardens and features a pub with open fires.
+- Langdale Hotel & Spa (Ambleside): This gorgeous hotel and spa is nestled among beautiful gardens and features a pub with open fires.
 Take your visit to the Lake District up a few notches here!
 Includes breakfast, wifi and parking.

 Here are three very different castles to visit on your London to Edinburgh road trip, all along the western scenic route through central England:

-- Beeston Castle (Chapel Ln, Beeston): These ruins stand atop a crag and date all the way to the Bronze Age (3500-2000 BC).
+- Beeston Castle: These ruins stand atop a crag and date all the way to the Bronze Age (3500-2000 BC).
 Climb around the hill or straight up to imagine these ruins back in their glory day and take in the expansive views.
 Explore the surrounding wooded trails, linger on the bridges and search for the cave near the entrance.

-- Skipton Castle (The Bailey, Skipton): Built in the 1100s, Skipton Castle is one of the most complete and best preserved medieval castles in England.
+- Skipton Castle: Built in the 1100s, Skipton Castle is one of the most complete and best preserved medieval castles in England.
 Explore the dungeon and watch tower, the banquet hall and kitchen.

-- Lancaster Castle (Castle Grove, Lancaster): Lancaster Castle was also built in the 1100s and has a fascinating and gruesome past of administering justice and executions.
+- Lancaster Castle: Lancaster Castle was also built in the 1100s and has a fascinating and gruesome past of administering justice and executions.
 In 1612, it was the site of the famous witch trials that condemned 10 people to death.
 Tours take you through the courtroom and prison, which were used up until 2011.

-About 10 minutes west of Beeston Castle is The Ice Cream Farm (Drumlan Hall, Newton Ln, Cheshire), which serves more than 50 flavors and has tons of stuff for kids to do.
-A fun stop idea to break up the castle drive!
+While you’re in the area, stop for ice cream!
+About 10 minutes west of Beeston Castle is The Ice Cream Farm, which serves more than 50 flavors and has tons of stuff for kids to do.
+It’s a fun place to stop in between castles on your London to Edinburgh drive!

 If you love BBC’s Pride & Prejudice, then you’ll love this place: Lyme Park, or aka Pemberley.
-It’s a perfect stop idea between Beeston Castle and Skipton Castle on your London to Edinburgh road trip.
+It’s a perfect place to stop between Beeston Castle and Skipton Castle on your London to Edinburgh road trip.

 Pride & Prejudice’s Pemberley estate was filmed at Lyme Park.
 This is where you’ll get that classic shot of the reflecting pond in front of the enormous country home.
 Channel your inner Elizabeth as you explore the gardens, deer park, and courtyard.

 Even though Pemberley’s interior was filmed elsewhere (Sudbury Hall in Sudbury, Derbyshire), Lyme House is worth visiting.
 It’s very elegant and has a fascinating history.
-Learn about the family that owned this estate for nearly five centuries amid English turmoil.
+Learn about the family that owned this estate for nearly five centuries.

-The playground and cafe are perfect for families needing a classic English pit stop.
+The playground and cafe are perfect for families needing a classic pit stop on your drive to Edinburgh.